Selim-Ahmed93/Subject--Marks--Average/README.md

-# 🔢 Basic Subject--Marks--Average

-A simple and clean calculator built using HTML, CSS, and JavaScript.
-It supports basic arithmetic operations like addition, subtraction, multiplication, and division.
+# 📘 Subject Marks Average Calculator

+A simple web application to calculate the average of marks in different subjects.
+Built using HTML, CSS, and JavaScript — perfect for students and beginners to understand basic logic implementation.

 ---

-## ✨ Features
+## 🎯 Features

-- ➕ Addition
-- ➖ Subtraction
-- ✖️ Multiplication
-- ➗ Division
+- 📥 Input marks for multiple subjects
-- 🧮 Real-time result display
+- 🧮 Calculates average marks
-- 💡 User-friendly UI
+- ✅ Simple UI and easy to use
+- 📱 Responsive design (basic)

 ---